dancesWithCycles/digitransit-setup/src/installation/step-by-step.rst

 3. Using photon-pelias-adapter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-digitransit originally uses :term:`pelias` as a geocoder: Insert address,
+Digitransit originally uses :term:`pelias` as a geocoder: Insert address,
 get geocoordinates as a result.
 Sadly, pelias is not maintained
 anymore - and custom adjustments seem to be very hard.
 We've therefore